ed-o-saurus/PLHaskell/README.md

 #### Infinite List

-The following function returns a infinite list of prime numbers
+The following functions return a infinite list of prime numbers

 ```
 CREATE FUNCTION primes() RETURNS SETOF int IMMUTABLE AS